Scrum Alliance® Certified Scrum Trainer® (CST®) Application

 - Thought Leadership & Community Involvement Summary

-- Certified Scrum Trainers are expected to be engaged global ambassadors of Scrum.
+- Certified Scrum Trainers are expected to be engaged global ambassadors of Scrum who have been engaged in the community at least two years in advance of CST application submission.

 - Please create a document detailing your thought leadership and community contribution to the Scrum community: